-Though many will argue the claim that mole was created in Puebla, there is no doubt that Mexico’s creamy, rich sauce made of numerous ingredients is now one of Puebla’s biggest exports.
+Although many will argue the claim that mole was created in Puebla, there is no doubt that Mexico’s creamy, rich sauce made of numerous ingredients is now one of Puebla’s biggest exports.
 Mole can be found in most traditional restaurants throughout the state, including tiny mom-and-pop fondas, each with its own personal recipe.
-In Puebla City you can also visit some of the city’s mole grinders where folks come to get large quantities of the sauce.
+In Puebla City, you can also visit the mole grinders where folks come to get large quantities of the sauce.
 Just the smell in the air will make you hungry.

-Puebla’s colonial nuns had a lot of time on their hands and apparently a flair for cooking.
-They are said to have created some of Mexico’s most iconic dishes, including mole, chiles en nogadas, and Puebla’s famous traditional candies made of pumpkin seeds, candied nuts, marzipan, and sesame.
-If you have a craving for something sweet, head down to Calle Santa Clara in Puebla’s Centro Histórico to visit some of the city’s oldest candy manufacturers and shops (where you’ll also find plenty of free samples).
+Puebla’s colonial nuns had a lot of time on their hands and, apparently, a flair for cooking.
+They are said to have created some of Mexico’s most well-known dishes, including mole, chiles en nogada and Puebla’s famous traditional candies made of pumpkin seeds, candied nuts, marzipan and sesame.
+If you have a craving for something sweet, head down to Calle Santa Clara in Puebla’s Centro Histórico to visit some of the city’s oldest candy manufacturers and shops – where you’ll also find plenty of free samples.

 You might not see it, but located under a grass-covered mound topped like a wedding cake by a canary yellow Catholic church is the world’s widest pyramid.
-Measuring 1,300 by 1,300 feet (400 by 400 meters), Tlachihualtepetl (its native Maya name) is thought to have been socially and economically connected to the nearby Teotihuacan peoples and was dedicated to Quetzalcoatl, the feather-serpent god worshiped by the ancient indigenous poeples of the Valley of Mexico.
+Measuring 1,300 by 1,300ft (400 by 400m), Tlachihualtepetl – its native Maya name – is thought to have been socially and economically connected to the nearby Teotihuacan people.
+It was dedicated to Quetzalcoatl, the feather-serpent god worshiped by the ancient indigenous natives of the Valley of Mexico.